drcnavad/MelanomaDetectionCNN/README.md

 ## Acknowledgements
-- This project was a part of Advanced Classification Assignment by Bangalore IIITB and Liverpool John Morris University
+- This project was a part of 'Melanoma Detection using CNN' assignment by Bangalore IIITB and Liverpool John Morris University

 ## Contact
 Created by [Chirag Navadia](https://www.linkedin.com/in/cnavadia/) - feel free to contact me!